Glumpers

-Story
+Synopsis

 The Glumpers are a gang of blob-like creatures who live together.
 Each 2-minute episode revolves around them getting involved with everyday situations, along with some more bizarre ones.

-Main characters
+Characters

 The Glumpers are a group of friends with totally stereotyped and conflicting personalities who live, or at least try, in a beautiful house outside Glumperona.
 There are six main quirky leading glumpers: